Mrs. Winterbourne: Plot

-Steve saw a publicity shot of Connie as Patricia, and sent her that letter.
-He blackmails her to meet with him the next day, or else he will go to Grace, possibly giving her another heart attack.
-Grace, seeing Connie's distress from afar, sends Paco after Steve as he leaves, to discover his identity.
+Steve saw a publicity shot of Connie as Patricia and sent her the letter.
+He blackmails her to meet with him, or he will go to Grace.
+Grace, seeing Connie's distress from afar, sends Paco after Steve as he leaves to discover his identity.
 At Steve's motel, Connie writes him a check to leave her and the baby alone, but Steve only wants it to force her into a worse scheme - pretending to kidnap Hughie, ransoming him back.
-If Connie goes to the police, Steve will use the check as proof that Connie approached him with the idea.
-Connie, terrified that Grace will die if she is frightened about Hughie being kidnapped, returns to the estate, and steals a pistol from a display case, then returns to the motel to frighten Steve into returning the incriminating check.
+Connie returns to the estate and steals a pistol from a display case, then returns to the motel to frighten Steve into returning the incriminating check.
 She does not at first realize that Steve is already dead, and the pistol accidentally goes off when she finds out.
 Bill rushes in on the echo of the gunshot, and both Bill and Connie deny causing Steve's death.
-Connie talks Bill out of calling the police, and searches briefly for her own check.
-Failing to find it, she and Bill flee the scene, not knowing that Paco sees their fight from outside the motel.
-It is then that Connie begins to tell Bill about the lie she has been living, but Bill reveals that he already knows Connie's true identity, and that he loves her anyway.
+Connie begins to tell Bill about the lie she has been living, but Bill reveals that he already knows Connie's true identity and loves her anyway.

-The next day, which happens to be their wedding day, the priest tells Bill and Connie that Grace is outside the church, confessing to Steve's murder to the police lieutenant who came asking for Patricia Winterbourne.
+The next day, their wedding day, the priest tells Bill and Connie that Grace is outside the church, confessing to Steve's murder to the police lieutenant who came asking for Patricia Winterbourne.
 They rush to Grace's side, and each confesses to the murder themselves, trying to shield the others.
-Paco arrives in time to add his confession to the mix.

-The police officers tell them they already have the murderer in custody.
-They only came to the church to question Connie about her check to Steve.
-The murderer was the woman Steve started seeing after dumping Connie.
+The police officers tell them they already have the murderer in custody: the woman Steve started seeing after dumping Connie.
 Like Connie, she had gotten pregnant and Steve had abandoned her.

-Connie confesses the truth about Hughie's parentage to Grace, who says she'll still accept Connie and Hughie, adding that she'd like more grandchildren.
-The wedding goes ahead, and Bill presents Connie with a wedding ring that has 'Bill & Connie' engraved on the inside (the ring she wore in the hospital having had 'Hugh & Patricia' in it).
-Thus Connie, who had been pretending to be Mrs. Winterbourne, finally becomes a real Mrs. Winterbourne.
+Connie confesses the truth about Hughie's parentage to Grace, who says she'll still accept Connie and Hughie.
+The wedding goes ahead, and Bill presents Connie with a wedding ring that has 'Bill & Connie' engraved on the inside.